Fidelity Mutual Fund Re-Invents Itself as an ETF | ETF Trends

-A mainstay in Fidelity Investments’ list of mutual funds, Fidelity Magellan Fund, is re-inventing itself as an exchange-traded fund (ETF).
+A mainstay in Fidelity Investments’ list of mutual funds, Fidelity Magellan Fund, will see exchange-traded fund (ETF) spin-offs.
 The fund has been a stellar performer in its heyday, but fees have since swallowed up the fund’s ability to generate a return relative to its ETF peers.

 “This fund’s been out there for 57 years and it’s definitely not the fund that it was when Peter Lynch was running it,” Kim Arthur, president and CEO of Main Management, told CNBC’s “ETF Edge.”